At Susie’s Place Child Advocacy Center, we play a critical role in the investigation of child abuse and neglect.

 Susie Austin began her career with the Hendricks County Sheriff’s Department in 1968.
 By 1978, Susie was the first female Merit Deputy in Hendricks County and worked diligently to further her career with the Sheriff’s Department.
 Susie eventually became a Detective and finally a Lieutenant.

-Susie paved the way for women in law enforcement in Hendricks County.
+Susie paved the way for women in law enforcement and investigating crimes against children in Hendricks County.

 - As a Detective, Susie specialized in crimes against children and sex crimes.
 She was a constant advocate for the rights of children, families, and victims and strived to protect children while seeking justice.